 Get The Latest News, Advice & Best Practice From Blog

-Unified Carrier Registration (UCR) is a federal program that requires certain motor carriers, brokers, freight forwarders, and leasing companies to register annually and pay a fee based on fleet size.
-Kentucky participates fully in the UCR program and enforces its requirements on carriers operating within and through the state.
+The Unified Carrier Registration (UCR) program is a federally coordinated system that requires most motor carriers, brokers, freight forwarders, and leasing companies operating in interstate commerce to register annually and pay a fee based on fleet size.
+Here’s how UCR requirements apply to motor carriers in Wisconsin:

 Read more